CMDBrew/adminterface/website/docs/intro.md

 Checkout our [Community] for the latest information.

 ## Features
-- Built with 💜 and Ruby on Rails 💎
 - ✅&nbsp; All [ActiveAdmin]'s features
 - ✅&nbsp; [Bootstrap]'s styles
 - ✅&nbsp; Mobile responsive